 Proxy Server: Definition and Use

-Definition: A proxy server is specialized software that runs on the client side and makes it possible to send network requests on behalf of that machine.
-The term proxy comes from the idea of delegated representation.
+Definition: A proxy server is software that runs on the client side and lets you send network requests on behalf of that machine.
+The term proxy comes from the Latin word proxus and means delegated representation.

 Functionality: A proxy server acts as an intermediary between a client, such as a personal computer, and a remote server, such as a web server with internet content.
 The client connects to the proxy first, and the proxy then establishes the connection to the target resource.